cnopt/dynastywarriors6-reverse-engineering/README.md

 #### Weapon IDs

-This table is pretty interesting, since you can pinpoint exact moment they stopped giving a shit about different weapon models for each of the tiers. **From Xu Zhu onwards**, the first, second, and third weapons all share the same model.
+This table is pretty interesting, since you can pinpoint the exact moment they stopped giving a shit about different weapon models for each of the tiers. **From Xu Zhu onwards**, the first, second, and third weapons all share the same model.

 | Value		| Name							| Officer				| Image																													| Value		| Name					| Officer			| Image